bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 key/value pair corresponds to a custom label the user MAY use to distinguish a different set of parameters used for acquiring the same modality.
-For example this should be used when a study includes two T1w images - one full brain low resolution and and one restricted field of view but high resolution.
+For example this should be used when a study includes two T1w images - one full brain low resolution and one restricted field of view but high resolution.
 In such case two files could have the following names:
 `sub-01_acq-highres_T1w.nii.gz` and `sub-01_acq-lowres_T1w.nii.gz`, however the
 user is free to choose any other label than `highres` and `lowres` as long as